brunom764/Brunom764/README.md

 I am Bruno Moreira, a Brazilian student currently pursuing a bachelor's degree in Information Systems at the Center for Informatics at UFPE.
 I live in Olinda, a beautiful historic city located in Pernambuco, Brazil.
 I am always looking for opportunities to improve my skills and expand my knowledge in software development.
-Apart from my studies, I work as a full-stack developer intern at Oper.
+Apart from my studies, I work as a full-stack developer at Oper.

  💻 My portfolio: https://portifolio-rho-lyart.vercel.app/